-The inner and outer worlds are isomorphic, Maslow writes, and are dialectically related, i.e. they are mutually causative.
+Maslow writes that the inner and outer worlds are isomorphic and dialectically related, i.e. they are mutually causative.
 He askes how does this influence identity?
-And he suggests that only those of us who reach peak-experience can find closure or completion and that those who do not peak always have a deficiency.
+And he suggests that only those of us who reach peak experience can find closure or completion and that those who do not peak always have a deficiency.

-However, I would assert that completion is temporary and that even for those of us who reach peak-experience in work or play, there is the inevitable fall from grace.
+However, I would assert that completion is temporary and that even for those of us who reach peak experience in work or play, there is the inevitable fall from grace.
 The peak-experience/non-peak-experience is an ever-moving psychic thing.
 It is never complete.
-We never get it done.

-The playfulness Maslow refers to here is not a frivolous idle and pointless play undertaken as a means of distraction from reality.
+The playfulness Maslow refers to here is not a frivolous idle and pointless play that we undertake as a means of distraction from reality.
 It is instead a higher level of playfulness.
-Maslow says it is existential in the sense that it is an amusement or delight with both the smallness and the largeness of the human being that transcends the dominance-subordinance polarity of ordinary everyday existence.
+Maslow says it is existential in the sense that it is an amusement or delight with both the smallness and the largeness of the human being that transcends the dominant-subordinate polarity of ordinary everyday existence.

-Hierarchial structures we see acted out in society seem not to be of concern to the individual in peak-experience.
-He calls it a transcendence of locality, time and space, of history and the ego-led surface personality.
+Hierarchial structures we see acted out in society seem not to be of concern to the individual in peak experience.
+He calls it a transcendence of locality, time and space, history, and the ego-led surface personality.
 He calls playfulness in this sense, a resolver of dichotomies and a solution to insoluble problems.

 Maslow says that to be amused by the particular circumstance, not in a mocking way, but in an accepting and loving way, allows us to live simultaneously in the inner and outer world without conflict.

 Finally, Maslow discusses the phenomenon of what I have come to know as Purposeful Accident.
 He says that in the culmination of peak experience, in its completion, there is the sense in the individual of surprise, of “I don’t deserve this”.
 We do not plan or design peak experiences, he says; rather they happen.